cecilkbm/cecilkbm/README.md

-# Hi and welcome!
+# 👓 Cecil Boamah-Mensah

-I'm Cecil a Senior IT Consultant based in New York.
+I'm a Senior IT Consultant based in New York.

 I build and secure whatever needs building and securing.